10 boating safety tips for pets

 10 tips to keep your pets safe while boating

-- Introduction to the boat: Allow your dog time to become familiar with the boat before going on any long trip.
-Short trips can help your dog have a positive experience on your boat before a long trip.
+Introduction to the boat: Allow your dog time to become familiar with the boat before going on any long trip.
+Short trips can help your dog have a positive experience and help prepare them for longer trips.
 This will also give you time to assess if your dog gets sick while onboard.

-- Invest in a life jacket: Even good swimmers can tire easily in rough water, and banks may be slippery or too steep to climb up if required.
-Life jackets not only keep your pet afloat if they decide to “jump ship,” they can also help protect against hypothermia in cold water and can also make it easier to pull them back onboard.
+Invest in a life jacket: Even good swimmers can tire easily in rough water, particularly if you’re far from shore and if the water is cold.
+Even if you’re near shore, the shoreline may be slippery or too steep to climb up.
+Life jackets not only keep your pet afloat if they decide to “jump ship” or fall overboard, they can also help protect against hypothermia in cold water and can also make it easier to pull your dog back onboard.

-- Make shade available: Remember it can get very hot on the dock of your boat.
+Make shade available: Remember it can get very hot on a boat.
 Be sure to provide a shaded area for your pet to rest.
 Also have lots of water accessible to prevent dehydration and/or heat stroke.

-- Portable potty system: If you are planning to be on the water for a long period of time, you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up “pets and portable potty system” on the internet).
+Portable potty system: If you are planning to be on the water for a long period of time, you’ll need to plan stops where you can disembark with your dog.
+Alternatively, if you are going to be out for long periods where there is nowhere to dock, you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up “pets and portable potty system” on the internet).

-- Leash/Harness: It’s a good idea to bring along a leash or harness to secure your dog if you need to.
+Leash/Harness: Bring along a leash and harness so you can safely disembark with your dog during rest stops.
 A harness also provides an easier means to lift your dog out of the water if they fall in.

 - Pet first aid kit: In case of emergencies, bring along a pet first aid kit.
 It’s also a good idea to find out where the closest veterinarian is to where you’re boating in case anything happens to your pet.